Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

-In the previous works \cite{BC2016} and \cite{BC2017} we proved that the intersection of $\cC$ with the union of all flat subgroup schemes of $\mc{A}$ of codimension at least 2 is finite, when $\mc{A}$ is a fibered product of elliptic schemes.
-In case $\cA$ is isotrivial, then the same fact was proved by Habegger and Pila \cite{HabPila14} for any abelian variety defined over the algebraic numbers.
-In this article we generalize the result of \cite{BC2016} to fibered powers of simple abelian schemes and deduce from it and from \cite{HabPila14}, \cite{BC2016} and \cite{BC2017} the following result for any abelian scheme.
+In the previous works \cite{BC2016} and \cite{BC2017} we proved that the intersection of $\cC$ with the union of all flat subgroup schemes of $\mc{A}$ of codimension at least $2$ is finite, when $\mc{A}$ is a fibered product of elliptic schemes.
+In case $\cA$ is isotrivial, the same fact was proved by Habegger and Pila \cite{HabPila14} for any abelian variety defined over the algebraic numbers.

 \begin{theorem} Let $k$ and $S$ be as above.
-Let $\cA\rightarrow S$ be an abelian scheme and $\mc{C}$ be an irreducible curve in $\cA$ not contained in a proper subgroup scheme of $\cA$.
+Let $\cA\rightarrow S$ be an abelian scheme and $\mc{C}$ an irreducible curve in $\cA$ not contained in a proper subgroup scheme of $\cA$, even after a finite base change.
 Suppose that $\cA$ and $\cC$ are defined over $k$.
 Then, the intersection of $\mc{C}$ with the union of all flat subgroup schemes of $\mc{A}$ of codimension at least $2$ is a finite set. \end{theorem}

-The above theorem is a consequence of Conjecture 6.1 of \cite{pink} but it does not imply the same statement for a curve in an abelian scheme.
-Indeed, in this conjecture, Pink considers subgroups of the fibers and these might not come from flat subgroups schemes for fibers with a larger endomorphism ring.
-To the authors' knowledge, Conjecture 6.1 of \cite{pink} (for the non-isotrivial case) has been settled only in the case of a curve in a fibered power of an elliptic scheme when everything is defined over $\Qbar$ (see \cite{BCM}), and for a curve, even defined over $\C$, in an abelian surface scheme (see \cite{CMZ} and the earlier works \cite{MZ12}, \cite{MZ14a} and \cite{MasserZannier15}).
-Note that in this last case codimension $2$ algebraic subgroups of the fibers are torsion subgroups and they automatically come from flat subgroup schemes.
-Therefore, Theorem \ref{thmscheme} for $\cA$ of relative dimension 2, proved by Masser and Zannier in \cite{MasserZannier15}, implies Pink's conjecture for a curve in an abelian surface scheme.
+The above theorem follows from Conjecture 6.1 of \cite{pink}, but it does not imply the same statement for a curve in an abelian scheme.
+Indeed, in his conjecture, Pink considers subgroups of the fibers and these might not come from flat subgroup schemes for fibers with a larger endomorphism ring.
+To the authors' knowledge, Conjecture 6.1 of \cite{pink} (for the non-isotrivial case) has been settled only in the case of a curve in a fibered power of an elliptic scheme when everything is defined over $\Qbar$ (as a combination of \cite{BC2016} and \cite{BCM}), and for a curve in an abelian surface scheme, where the codimension $2$ algebraic subgroups of the fibers are torsion subgroups and the matter then reduces to the relative Manin-Mumford problem, settled by Masser and Zannier in a series of articles \cite{MZ12}, \cite{MZ14a}, \cite{MasserZannier15} and \cite{MZpreprint}.
+The first two papers deal also with the case of a complex curve in a product of complex elliptic schemes, while the same authors with Corvaja handled complex curves in complex simple abelian surface schemes in \cite{CMZ}.